niivue/ipyniivue/docs/source/architecture.rst

 Architecture
 ============

-IpyNiiVue is a Jupyter Widget for Niivue based on anywidget.
 This document details the internal structure, frontend-backend synchronization patterns, and communication protocols in IPyNiiVue.

 System Overview
 ---------------